rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 version of `Rufus <https://rufus.ie/>`_ then insert your USB key and run Rufus:-

+For the impatient, here's the quick version:

-* Under **Device** select your **USB key**, double check you selection, or confirm auto selection.
+* Under **Device** select your **USB key**, double check your selection, or the auto selection.
 * Using the **SELECT button** select the **Rockstor iso**, the mouse over tooltip reads *Click to select an Image*
 * Double check all settings and **Click Start**.
-* When prompted by the hybrid ISO pop-up window change raido button to **DD Image** mode.
+* When prompted by the hybrid ISO pop-up window change radio button to **DD Image** mode.
+* Click OK on the following warning box to star the write.

-The following images and notes indicate the above steps.
+For the more cautious, the following images and notes indicate the above steps in more detail.

 First select the destination USB key using the **Device** drop down.